 You might have heard stories about the friend who got pregnant via acupuncture, the cousin who started drinking red raspberry leaf tea and stopped having miscarriages, or the neighbor who began meditating and got pregnant within a month.
 Alternative strategies can and do work; there's no denying this.
 However, no alternative approach will cure a medical issue.
 Wasting time on complementary medicine means you're wasting precious months of fertility.

 At the Center of Reproductive Medicine, we encourage you to try all options.
 Complementary methods work best when paired with the expertise of trained fertility experts.
-Seeking a consultation with an expert doesn't foreclose using other options; it just means those options are more likely to succeed.
+Seeking a consultation with a fertility doctor doesn't foreclose using other options; it just means those options are more likely to succeed.

 Should I Keep Seeing My OB/GYN or Family Physician?